 Medical licensing exam scores such as the United States Medical Licensing Examination (USMLE Step 1, USMLE 2 CK, USMLE 3) scores are another major requirement in a residency application.
 To improve your chances of scoring high, you may want to consider a USMLE Step 1 prep course or one dedicated to the other levels.
 Understanding what residency program directors look for will help you tailor your application and stand out from the competition.

 The interview stage is just as important for residency as the application stage.
-Whether you are focusing on your ERAS interview prep or CaRMS interview prep, make sure to first take a moment to introspect and think about what you have achieved, what your goals are, and how you plan on achieving those goals.
+Whether you are focusing on your ERAS interview prep or CaRMS interview prep, make sure to first take a moment to introspect and think about what you have achieved, what your goals are, and how you plan on achieving those goals; there’s a high chance you may be asked “why internal medicine?”.
 Once you have this part figured out, move on to reviewing resources, starting with internal medicine residency interview questions and sample answers to get an idea of what can be asked and how you should answer those questions.
 Taking on residency mock interviews will give you the confidence for when you sit for your actual interview, be it in person or virtual.
 It will also help you time your answers and make them more succinct if needed.

 FAQs

-6. How many residents does the University of Toronto accept into its internal medicine residency program?
+4. How does the University of Toronto support diversity in its internal medicine residency program?

 To your success,